A/N:Edited on 18/05/2015. Crossposted to AO3

 "I don't think that things could be that different," Harry replied, unconsciously backing away.
-"I mean it's been the same for thousands of years.
-The thing goes in the other thing.
+"I mean the thing goes in the other thing.
 How hard can it be?"

 "I still think I should explain.
 Sirius probably didn't even mention the kind of diseases you can get."

 Once again foot in mouth syndrome got the better of the-boy-who-lived.
 "Diseases?"